IJA-5/Archival-Resilience--Keeping-Time/README.md

-# Archive - Memory - Representation
-# Archival Resilience - Keeping Time
+# Archive - Memory - Representation: Archival Resilience - Keeping Time
 > Time waits for no one. – Folklore.

 ## Table of contents